Level 2.5 large deviations and uncertainty relations for non-Markov self-interacting dynamics

 can be obtained from the level 2.5 \eqref{eq:RateFunct25} by contraction using \er{eq:CurrRateSimplTURSIJP1} with constraints (\ref{eq:AccDistrReverse}-\ref{eq:RareDensity}), and (\ref{eq:RareFlux2},\ref{eq:GenCurrSIJP}).
 Even if the exact calculation is not practical, one can obtain a general upper bound to $I(j)$.
 The steps to do this are analogous to those taken to derive the TUR in the Markovian case \cite{gingrich2016dissipation}.

-The first step is to choose the same Ansatz as in the SIJP-KUR for the empirical density, $\ell^* = \pi$, which in turn implies that $\rho^*(t) = \orho(t)$.
+The first step, after assuming a unique stationary state, is to choose the same Ansatz as in the SIJP-KUR for the empirical density, $\ell^* = \pi$, which in turn implies that $\rho^*(t) = \orho(t)$.
 The second step is to bound from above the function $\Psi ( v_{xy}, v_{xy}^\orho, u_{xy}^\orho )$ with a form quadratic in $v_{xy}$, as is done in the proof of the TUR \cite{gingrich2016dissipation}.
 The third step is to perform the minimisation over $v(t)$ in the resulting bound of the functional $\tII[\orho, v]$.
 An application of the Cauchy--Schwarz relation eventually yields (see Ref.\ \ssp \cite{coghi2026proof} for detailed derivations)

 where

 Here $j_t^{\orho}$ is the typical instantaneous current, such that $j_t^{\orho} \rightarrow \oj$ in the long-time limit, and $\sigma_t$ is the instantaneous \textit{entropy production rate of the SIJP}, since $\orho_t$ is stationary for $Q(\bar{M}_t)$ and $\bar{M}_t$ can be thought of as an ``internal'' adiabatic protocol.